Predoctoral Research Fellowship

 Mahda Soltani

-Born and raised in Iran, Mahda Soltani, holds a B.S. in Computer Science, a B.A. in Political Science with Departmental Honors, and a B.A. in Law, Societies.
+Born and raised in Iran, Mahda holds a Bachelor of Science in Computer Science, a Bachelor of Arts in Political Science with Departmental Honors, and a Bachelor of Arts in Law and Societies.
 Leveraging her interdisciplinary background, Mahda harnesses the transformative capabilities of data science and artificial intelligence to promote global peace and enhance international relations.

 Ezgi Ecem Yilmaz